ppy/osu-wiki/news/2024/2024-11-04-resurrection-cup-2024-results.md

 ![](/wiki/shared/news/2024-11-04-resurrection-cup-2024-results/alvearia-and-luminous-sky.jpg)

-As members of the Mappool Quality Assurance team, [Alvearia](https://osu.ppy.sh/users/6248691) and [Luminous Sky](https://osu.ppy.sh/users/4429612) were indispensable in integrating nearly 100 custom maps into the different mappools.
+As members of the Mappool Quality Assurance team, ::Alvearia::{ user-id=6248691 } and [Luminous Sky](https://osu.ppy.sh/users/4429612) were indispensable in integrating nearly 100 custom maps into the different mappools.

 ---